FernandoENF/codeleap-code-test/README.md

 ## ✨ Features

-Besides the requirements of the test, i made additional features like:
+Besides the requirements of the test, I made additional features like:

 - Responsive layout
 - Infinite scroll